-The UK's contribution to the EU budget and particularly the Common Agricultural Policy (CAP) is a cause for grave concern.
-While improvements have been made, a large proportion of the the EU agenda is still occupied by, and around 38% of the EU budget is spent on, agriculture, particularly the intensive animal farming and fishing industries.
-AWP finds such a distribution of time and budget running contrary to the long term interests of people, animals and the environment.
+Over recent years, the UK's contribution to the EU budget and particularly the Common Agricultural Policy (CAP) has been a cause for grave concern.
+While improvements have been made, a large proportion of the EU agenda has still been occupied by, and around 38% of the EU budget spent on, agriculture, particularly the intensive animal farming and fishing industries.
+AWP finds this distribution of time and budget running contrary to the long term interests of people, animals and the environment.
+As Britain exits the EU, it is imperative that the long term interests of people, animals and the environment guide how new farming subsidies are distributed.